vamsitallapudi/vamsitallapudi/README.md

 I'm an interactive person and a good listener and also a Fitness freak who loves cars and Travelling.

-Apart from coding stuff, I love to interact with people with their queries regarding their career, latest trends, architecture and best practices.

 Reach me on Linkedin at: https://www.linkedin.com/in/vamsi-tallapudi/

 Reach me on Instagram at: https://www.instagram.com/vamsitallapudi